carpentries/community-engagement/glossary.md

 #### Centrally-Organised Workshops

-Carpentries workshop, in which logistics and organisation is supported by The Carpentries Core Team for a fee
+Carpentries workshop, in which logistics and organisation are supported by The Carpentries Core Team for a fee

 #### Certification